-Liabilities are financial obligations that a business or individual owes to external parties, such as lenders, suppliers, or employees.
-These obligations arise from past transactions and are settled through cash payments, goods, or services.
-Understanding liabilities is essential for assessing a company’s financial health and managing debt effectively.
+Liabilities are financial obligations that a business or individual owes to external parties such as lenders, suppliers, employees, or government entities.
+These obligations arise from past transactions and must be settled through the payment of cash, transfer of goods, or provision of services.
+Understanding liabilities is essential for evaluating a company’s financial stability, creditworthiness, and long-term sustainability.
+Proper management of liabilities ensures that an organization can meet its financial commitments while maintaining sufficient liquidity for operations and growth.

 1. Definition of Liabilities